 In June 1943, butter was added to the list of rationed foods.
-The allowance for each adult was 1lb per fortnight.
+The allowance for each adult was one pound (0.45kg) per fortnight.
 Butter rationing continued until 1950.
 Other foods, including eggs and milk, were rationed from time to time when shortages occurred.

 These wartime restrictions caused home cooks to change their ways.
 Baking was particularly affected, owing to the shortage of butter and, often, eggs.
 Recipes were developed to work around the constraints of butter rationing, among them the butterless, eggless fruit cake.
 Fruit cake was a favourite for shipping to servicemen overseas and the absence of butter and eggs helped to contribute to the cake’s keeping qualities.